AliabbasMerchant/visualOdometry/README.md

 Algorithm:

 1. Acquire input images

 2. Image correction (apply image processing techniques for noise removal, etc.)

 3. Feature detection (define interest operators, and match features across frames) (Use of feature extraction and correlation to establish correspondence of two images).

 4. Estimation of shortest path to destination and issuing instruction set for robotic maneuver.

 ## TECHNICAL BACKGROUND

-Computer Vision
+### Computer Vision

 Exploration is an important and active area of research in field robotics, as vehicles capable of autonomous exploration have the potential to significantly impact a wide range of applications such as search and rescue operations, environmental monitoring, and planetary exploration.
-For this work, we define the ​ _exploration problem_ ​as 1) covering an unknown environment,2) mapping the area, and 3) detecting objects of interest.
+For this work, we define the ​ _exploration problem_ ​as
+1) covering an unknown environment

+2) mapping the area

+3) detecting objects of interest.

  Therefore the key component of robotic exploration are vision systems.
 Several ways can be used to achieve computer vision, like visual odometry with image processing, machine learning, convolutional neural networks, etc. In the scope of this project we used the former for the tasks mentioned above.